120 Secrecy Orders [R-11.2013]

 V. CHANGES IN SECRECY ORDERS

 Applicants may petition for rescission or modification of the Secrecy Order.
 For example, if the applicant believes that certain existing facts or circumstances would render the Secrecy Order ineffectual, he or she may informally contact the sponsoring agency to discuss these facts or formally petition the Commissioner for Patents to rescind the Order.
 Rescission of a Secrecy Order may also be effected in some circumstances by expunging the sensitive subject matter from the disclosure, provided the sensitive subject matter is not necessary for an enabling disclosure under 35 U.S.C.
-112, first paragraph.
-See MPEP § 724.05.
+112. See MPEP § 724.05.
 The defense agency identified with the Secrecy Order as sponsoring the Order should be contacted directly for assistance in determining what subject matter in the application is sensitive, and whether the agency would agree to rescind the Order upon expunging this subject matter.
 The applicant may also petition the Commissioner for Patents for a permit to disclose the invention to another or to modify the Secrecy Order stating fully the reason or purpose for disclosure or modification.
 An example of such a situation would be a request to file the application in a foreign country.
 The requirements for petitions are described in 37 CFR 5.4 and 5.5.
 The law also provides that if an appeal is necessary, it may be taken to the Secretary of Commerce.
 Any petition or appeal should be addressed to the Mail Stop L&R, Commissioner for Patents, P.O.
 Box 1450, Alexandria, Virginia, 22313-1450.

 VI.
 IMPROPER OR INADVERTENT DISCLOSURE